skroutz/rails-style-guide/README.md

 * [simplecov](https://github.com/colszowka/simplecov) - code coverage tool.
   Unlike RCov it's fully compatible with Ruby 1.9.
 Generates great reports.
   Must have!
-* [slim](http://slim-lang.com) - Slim is a concise templating language,
-  considered by many far superior to HAML (not to mention Erb).
-The only thing stopping me from using Slim massively is the lack of good support in major editors/IDEs.
-Its performance is phenomenal.
 * [spork](https://github.com/sporkrb/spork) - A DRb server for testing
   frameworks (RSpec / Cucumber currently) that forks before each run to ensure a clean testing state.
 Simply put it preloads a lot of test environment and